The Intent Gap

 Because the organisational principles needed to build better AI systems turn out to be the same principles needed to build better programming languages, and to do science in general.

 Any system that generalises well has discovered compositional structure in its domain.
 To generalise is to discover rules that apply parametrically, regardless of the size or shape of the input.
-And the more consistent and modular you make your rules, the more it looks like you’re following categorical principles.
+And the more consistent and modular you make your rules, the more it looks like you’re following principles of category theory.

 I suspect any sufficiently capable reasoning system has, whether by design or discovery, converged on these principles.